ugjka/music/README.md

 ### Note
 use `-enableFlac` flag for flac support (not every browser supports flac file streaming)

+### Caveats
+make sure your music is properly tagged, otherwise it will all be wonky

 ## install instructions

 `go get -u github.com/ugjka/music`